photo by: http://www.pipegaber.com

-3. Choose the Host Resort.
+3. Choose the destination Host Resort.

 NOTE: All resorts will require that the majority (often 80% to 90%) of your guests stay at the host resort in order to have your event there.
-Also, the lingering effects of the pandemic mean that many resorts are not allowing guests who are staying elsewhere to come onto the property to attend events.
+Also, the lingering effects of the pandemic mean that many resorts are not allowing guests staying elsewhere to come onto the property to attend events.

 Your budget and the guest count will determine the type of resort you choose.
 All-inclusive or European Plan.